cjw6k/triage/README.md

 -----

 #### Required hack for tests toolchain to work as of 2018-06-19
-There is a limitation with using tags as the indentation method and phpcs.
+There is a limitation with using tabs as the indentation method and phpcs.
 I don't try to understand it, i just fix it:
 ```shell
 $ mv vendor/bin/phpcs vendor/bin/phpcs-default
 ```